00000SZ/homebridge-http-environmentals/README.md

 ---

-**This plugin only acts as an interface between a web endpoint and Homebridge.** You will still need some dedicated hardware to expose the web endpoints with the temperature and humidity information.
-In my case, I used a simple NodeMCU board and a DHT11 (or DHT22).
-[Check my other repo for the NodeMCU code](https://github.com/lucacri/nodemcu-temperature-humidity-station).
+**This plugin only acts as an interface between a web endpoint and Homebridge.** You will still need some dedicated hardware to expose the web endpoints with the sensor information.
+There is a code sample for ESP8266 with an MPL3115A2 pressure sensor.
+This will be updated with Bosch BME280 support soon once my sensor arrives as I've found the DHTXX sensors to be inacurate/unreliable.